LeeCrey/blog-api-app/README.md

 * Install Gems

 ```
   bundle install
 ```

 * Migrate the database

 ```
   rake db:migrate
 ```

 * Run the server

 ```
   rails s
 ```

-* Open a new Terminal tab and test the apis
+* Open a new terminal tab and test the apis

 ## APIS
 ```